lwileczek/strabo/ROADMAP.md

  - [ ] Webserver to serve up the documentation
  - [ ] Data constraints, "must be greater than 0"
  - [ ] Given data structures, automatically generate example data
+ - [ ] test a request from the documention

 ```rust
 struct Person = {